COLA-Laboratory/cola_www_src/content/_index.md

 * We have four papers accepted by [IEEE SMC 2021](http://ieeesmc2021.org/).
 Congratulations to Renzhi, Phoenix and Jiangjiao! <i class='fa fa-calendar' style='font-size:19px'></i> Aug 4

 * One proposal get funded by Hong Kong GRF.
-Congratulations to KC and looking forward to working with you soon. <i class='fa fa-calendar' style='font-size:19px'></i> Aug 1
+Congratulations to Prof. Kay Chen Tan and looking forward to working with you soon. <i class='fa fa-calendar' style='font-size:19px'></i> Aug 1

 {{< /tab >}}